Evaluation and LLM-Guided Learning of ICD Coding Rationales: Experiments and Result Analysis

-\subsubsection{Few-shot Prompting: Does It Improve LLM-Guided Rationale Learning?}
+\subsubsection{Few-shot Prompting: \textit{Does It Improve LLM-Guided Rationale Learning?}}

-Building on our previous experiments and analyses, which demonstrated that incorporating few-shot examples in prompts enhances rationale generation, this experiment investigates whether these enhanced rationales can improve the training of NER models for rationale recognition.
+This experiment further investigates whether the enhanced rationales generated through few-shot prompting can facilitate the rationale learning process.
 Specifically, we train separate NER models using Gemini-generated rationales, both with and without few-shot examples in the prompts, for each of the five most frequent codes.
-The rationale plausibility results are reported in the bottom half of Table \ref{llm-guided_plausibility}.

-Table \ref{llm-guided_plausibility} shows that the \textbf{NER formulation is effective for single code rationale recognition}.
+Table \ref{llm-guided_plausibility} shows that the \textit{NER formulation is effective for rationale recognition for specific single code}.
 It significantly outperforms the teacher models (w/o results in Table \ref{tab:plausibility_all}) across all codes and metrics, achieving average improvements of 28.49\%, 45.71\%, 37.01\%, and 51.21\% on the four metrics, respectively.
-Among all codes, E785 and I10 achieve higher performance, which is attributed to the higher frequency of occurrence of codes and their associated rationales within the documents, thereby benefiting model training.
-Furthermore, \textbf{the model trained on data generated with few-shot examples in the prompts consistently outperforms the one trained without such examples in most cases}, with average improvements of 6.30\%, 1.74\%, 1.19\%, 5.91\%.
-This further demonstrates that the RD-IV-10 effectively guides Gemini’s generation process, enhancing the plausibility of the generated rationales.
+Among all codes, E785 and I10 achieve higher performance, which is attributed to their higher frequencies, providing the model with richer supervision signals.
+Furthermore, \textit{a model trained on data generated with few-shot examples in the prompts consistently outperforms one trained without such examples in most cases}, with average improvements of 6.30\%, 1.74\%, 1.19\%, and 5.91\%.
+These results further demonstrate that the enhanced rationales generated through few-shot prompting using examples from our dataset further enhance the training of rationale learning models.
+See Appendix G for complete results across all metrics.